Published on 23 November 2021

 Paxil can be taken with caffeine due to no interactions were observed.

-Improvement in sleep, appetite or energy can be observed within the first 1-2 weeks.
+Sleep, appetite, or energy improvement can be observed within the first 1-2 weeks.
 Symptoms like depressive mood may take up to 6-8 weeks to fully improve.

 Side effects that are commonly associated with Paxil areas are listed below: